Heavy Vehicle Certification Categories

 CERTIFICATION CATEGORY | COMPONENTS COVERED | ||

-HVEC | CHASSIS AND BODY MODIFICATIONS AND REPAIRS: Chassis and Wheelbase Extensions/Shortening etc. Chassis and Suspension Modifications Chassis Rust Repairs Design of New Chassis and Ratings Mounting of Cranes and Other Equipment Seat and Seatbelt Anchorages PSV Rollover Strength and Stability | ||
+HVEC | CHASSIS AND BODY MODIFICATIONS AND REPAIRS: Chassis and Wheelbase Extensions/Shortening etc. Chassis and Suspension Modifications Chassis Rust Repairs Design of New Chassis and Ratings Mounting of Tipper Bodies, Knuckle Boom Cranes and other Equipment Drivetrains and Axles Seat and Seatbelt Anchorages PSV Rollover Strength and Stability Steering Conversions | ||

-HVEA | LOAD ANCHORAGES: Chain Hooks Rope Rails Twist Locks/Chain Plates etc. | ||
+HVEA | LOAD ANCHORAGES: Chain Hooks Rope Rails Twistlocks/Chain Plates etc. | ||

 HVEL | LOG BOLSTER ATTACHMENTS: Logging Bolster Attachments, Modifications and Repairs | ||